-- meets the general ABSTUDY eligibility criteria; and - and is enrolled on a full-time or concessional study-load basis in an approved Masters degree or Doctorate (PhD) course; and - is not receiving, or will not receive, any other form of government assistance (refer 12.5).
-For example: a student cannot be in receipt of both the ABSTUDY Masters and Doctorate Award and the Australian Postgraduate Award.
+- meets the general ABSTUDY eligibility criteria; and - and is enrolled on a full-time or concessional study-load basis in an approved Masters degree or Doctorate course; and - is not receiving, or will not receive, any other form of government assistance (refer 12.5).
+For example: a student cannot be in receipt of both the ABSTUDY Masters and Doctorate Award and a scholarship under the Australian Government Research Training Program (RTP).